SustainableDevelopmentReform/nesp-sop-seagrass-mapping/README.md

 While primarily focused on remote sensing methodologies, this SOP acknowledges the importance of field-based approaches and encourages their integration as complementary data sources.
 Reference is made to relevant field protocols where appropriate, particularly for the collection of training and validation data.

-This SOP is accompanied by a real-world application (Seagrass mapping in Tayaritja, Tasmania - Appendix X), and over time, other exmaples will be added.
+This SOP is accompanied by a real-world application - [NESP 3.6 project - seagrass mapping in Tayaritya, Tasmania](/NESP_3_6_example.md) in the [Appendices](#15-appendices), and over time, other examples will be added.

 ## 3. System Architecture